Working in Britain for non-UK doctors

 After finishing the Foundation Programme, doctors choose an area of medicine to focus their training on and apply for specialty training.

 Medical training in the UK is a highly competitive field and there will always be more doctors seeking to undertake training than places available.
 Registration with the GMC is an essential requirement before coming to work in the UK.

-Doctors wishing to enter postgraduate specialty training in ophthalmology must have completed 18 months’ experience (or less) in this specialty since gaining their primary medical qualification – whether in the UK or in another country – and must provide evidence of completion of foundation programme competencies.
+Doctors wishing to enter postgraduate specialty training in ophthalmology must have no more than 18 months’ experience in this specialty since gaining their primary medical qualification – whether in the UK or in another country – and must provide evidence of completion of foundation programme competencies.

 Run-through specialty training in ophthalmology commences at level one (ST1) and will continue, subject to satisfactory annual review, until completion of training and award of CCT at level seven (ST7).
 Trainees may take longer if they wish to train part-time or take time out of programme, e.g. for research or to undertake subspecialty training.

 Entry into training posts is through online application and subsequent competitive interview.

 Health Education South West (Severn) coordinates national recruitment into Ophthalmic Specialist Training (OST) on behalf of The Royal College of Ophthalmologists.

 A unique identifier called National Training Number (NTN) is issued by Postgraduate Deans to successful applicants who formally accept to enter a training programme as Specialty Registrar at the end of the recruitment process.

 For more information, visit the UK’s specialty training and recruitment website.

 On completion of training, trainees receive a Certificate of Completion of Training (CCT) or equivalent and are entered on to the GMC’s Specialist Register, which allows them to work as a consultant in the NHS.